Class_05: Equity Education & Grit

 www.sciencedaily.com/releases/2012/10/121004134843.htm

 Lastly, an option to play Freerice.com: This United Nations project website has 60 levels of English vocabulary to learn and develop.
-For each correct vocabulary comprehended, Free Rice will donate 10 grains of rice through the World Food Programme to help end hunger, so students can learn new words and also contribute to reducing world hunger at the same time.
-And the levels of difficulty starting from low to very high, so it is also suitable for teachers.
-There are also various subjects to choose from, including English Grammar and SAT Test Preparation.
-And amusingly, there is a warning on the site that claims this game may make the person smarter! http://freerice.com/#/englishvocabulary/1424
+For each correct vocabulary word comprehended, Free Rice will donate 10 grains of rice through the World Food Programme to help end hunger, so students can learn new words and also contribute to reducing world hunger at the same time.
+And the levels of difficulty range from low to very high, so it is also suitable for teachers.
+There are also various subjects, including English Grammar and SAT Test Preparation.
+And amusingly, the site has a warning that claims this game may make the person smarter! http://freerice.com/#/englishvocabulary/1424

 One Comment on “Class_05: Equity Education & Grit